piccolomo/plotext/readme/image.md

 To plot an image use the `image_plot(path)` function.

-- It is recommended to use the function `plotsize()` before `image_plot()`, especially for larger images, to initially reduce the image size and so the computational load.
+- It is recommended to use the `plotsize()` method before `image_plot()`, especially for larger images, to initially reduce the image size and so the computational load.

-- To plot much faster set the `fast` to `True`.
-Note that, in this case, the plot dimensions will be locked to the whatever size was previously chosen, and won't adapt to the terminal or subplot size; also any setting function which follows will not have any effect (like `xlabel()`, `frame()` and so on).
+- To plot much faster set the `fast` parameter to `True`.
+In this case, the plot dimensions will be locked to the whatever size was previously chosen, and won't adapt to the terminal or subplot size; also any setting function which follows will not have any effect (like `xlabel()`, `frame()` and so on).

 - A curious visual effect is obtained using for example `marker = list("CuteCat")` with `style = 'inverted'`: try it out! :-)

 - Use the parameter `grayscale` to plot in gray-scale.

 - To easily manipulate file paths, use the tools described in [this section](https://github.com/piccolomo/plotext/blob/master/readme/utilities.md#file-utilities).

+- To plot images **beyond the terminal size** use the function `plt.limit_size()`, described [here](https://github.com/piccolomo/plotext/blob/master/readme/settings.md#plot-size), or the app developed [here](https://github.com/piccolomo/plotext/blob/master/readme/environments.md#tkinter), using `tkinter`.

 - To save the result **in colors**, as an `html` page, use the function `plt.savefig()`, described [here](https://github.com/piccolomo/plotext/blob/master/readme/utilities.md#useful-functions).
-- To plot images **beyond the terminal size** use the function `plt.limit_size()`, described [here](https://github.com/piccolomo/plotext/blob/master/readme/settings.md#plot-size), or the app developed [here](https://github.com/piccolomo/plotext/blob/master/readme/environments.md#tkinter), using `tkinter`.

-In this example, a test image is downloaded in the home folder, visualized and finally removed:
+In this example, a [test image](https://raw.githubusercontent.com/piccolomo/plotext/master/data/cat.jpg) is downloaded in the home folder, visualized and finally removed:

 ```python
 import plotext as plt